forestgrape/coronavirus/10_vaccines/effects_on_s2_infections.md

 ### Immune Response upon Infection depending on Vaccine Status
 Few is published about what happens upon infection.
 * Are the IgG globulins up-scaled?
 Stay they constant because they are already high enough or the body judges them as not adequate against respiratory infections?
 * Are the IgA globulins up-scaled?
-More quickly than at SARS-2 unexposed people?  // It can be that the main protection of the vaccines results from the knowledge of the antibodies to target SARS-2 and not from the IgG levels in the blood.
-If that's the case much lower doses of vaccines could be sufficient - offering near the same protection at lower risks for unwanted effects.
+More quickly than at SARS-2 unexposed people?  // It can be that the main protection of the vaccines results from the knowledge of the antibodies to target SARS-2 and mainly irrespective of the IgG levels in the blood.
+If that's the case much lower doses of vaccines could be sufficient - offering near the same protection at lower risks for unwanted effects respectively causing less damage.